-Solar rebates have been included in the analysis as applicable and are in accordance with the Stipulation and Agreement filed October 3, 2013, Case
+Solar rebates have been included in the analysis as applicable and are in accordance with the Stipulation and Agreement filed October 3, 2013, Case Number

-Number ET-2014-0071.
+ET-2014-0071.
 Per the Order dated March 9, 2016 and effective March 18, 2016, in File No. ET-2016-0185, the Commission granted KCP&L's application to cease paying rebates for installing solar electric systems.

-The following table provides the projected amounts of renewable expenditures associated with the solar resources and rebates during the 2016-2018 Plan period.
+The following table provides the projected amounts of administrative costs and expenditures associated with the renewable resources and solar rebates during the 2017-2019 RES Compliance Plan period.